 The most famous rakijas are usually homemade, a kind of fruit brandy (rakija), like sljivovica (plum brandy), travarica (herbal brandy), kruskovac (pear brandy), orahovac (walnut brandy), lozovaca (grape brandy), viliamovka (special kind of pear beady), dunjevaca (quince brandy).

-My friendly advice is to drink it slowly and always after the meals and don’t mix it with neither beer or wine unless you want to get drunk in 10 minutes.
+My friendly advice is to drink it slowly and always after the meals.
+Never mix it with beer or wine unless you want to get drunk in 10 minutes.
 Most rakija have around 40% alcohol so be cautious with it.

 Where to drink in Split?